Re4DE/identity-hub/README.md

 ### 1. Start environment from the connector repository

-As the Identity Hub can not be used without a Connector, there need to be a running instance of it.
+As the Identity Hub cannot be used without a `PostgreSQL` database and a `HashiCorp Vault`, there must be a running instances of both.
-You can use the [local-dev](https://gitlab.cc-asp.fraunhofer.de/future-energy-lab-testfeld/connector#1-start-environment-with-docker-compose) runtime from the Connector for that.
+You can use the [local-dev](...) runtime from the connector repository for that.
+Furthermore, there needs to be a running instance of the Connector.
+You can use the local development environments of the [control-plane](...) and [data-plane](...).

 ### 2. Start the Identity Hub